learn-co-curriculum/remote-intro-incorporating-changes-readme/README.md

 Remember, you're working on a forked version of a lab that lives on the flatiron-school-ironboard organization.
 You'll have cloned that fork onto your machine.

 When we push changes to the version of the lab on flatiron-school-ironboard organization, a **pull request** will be opened on your fork.
-You'll see a 1 next to "Pull Requests" on the repo's page that looks something like this:
+You'll see a 1 next to "Pull Requests" on your fork repo's page that looks something like this:

 ![PR Icon](https://s3-us-west-2.amazonaws.com/readme-photos/pull-requests+icon.png)